dasmith/IsisWorld/README.md

 ## Loading the client

-You can control the agent running the key-bindings (press `4` to toggle the keybinding menu command).
+You can control the agent running the key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using XML-RPC.

-### Running commands through the interface:
+### Running commands through an XML-RPC client:

     'meta_step',
     'meta_pause',